 For you ugly Americans who have not heard of Perry Rhodan, it is a German science fiction series that has been steadily published installments since 1960 (more than 2,850 as of April 2016).
 Pretty much the most successful science fiction book series ever written.

 To reiterate: A "Reentry capsule" or "escape pod" is a short duration devices carrying few or one castaway that allows them to bail out of a spacecraft in orbit around a planet and safely land on the surface.
 It is much like a parachute on an aircraft.
+Except when you pull the ripcord on one of these things the fall will be about two orders of magnitude higher.

 A deluxe reentry capsule will also contain a survival kit.
 There are two basic types: